unwind/gitbrowser/README.markdown

 Gitbrowser
 ===========
 Gitbrowser (or "Git Browser") is a plugin for the [Geany](http://geany.org/) lightweight IDE.
 It implements a simple, read-only, static tree view that shows a collection of [Git](http://git-scm.com/) repositories and all their files.

 Gitbrowser does *not* aim to be a complete "solution" for working with Git repositories; all it does is import the list of files, present it visually in a tree, and allow you to quickly jump to a given file.

+Gitbrowser is based on the idea that since you already work with one system (Git) to define the set of files that is important for a particular project, it makes sense to be able to re-use *that set* in your editing environment.
+Maintaining a separate "project" file with more meta information seems to violate the [DRY](http://en.wikipedia.org/wiki/Don%27t_repeat_yourself) principle.

-I wrote it simply to "scratch an itch", I want something like this when working on my projects, but being quite new to Git I prefer to use it manually at a "low level", directly from the command line.
+I wrote it simply to [scratch the proverbial itch](http://www.neilgunton.com/doc/open_source_myths#185364); I want something like this when working on my projects, but being quite new to Git I prefer to use it manually at a "low level", directly from the command line.
 Having a the plugin speeds up actual software development for me, since I can quickly jump between files and do edits.
+This is why Gitbrowser doesn't implement any actual Git operations.

 ##Installation##
 At the moment, Gitbrowser is not available in any pre-packaged form, so you need to build it yourself.
 Luckily, that isn't too hard.
 The following steps should do it: